richardvenneman/appsignal-docs/source/tweaks-in-your-code/frontend-error-catching.html.md

 ## A sample implementation in CoffeeScript

-Currently we do not provide a Javascript library that catches frontend errors.
+Currently we do not provide a JavaScript library that catches frontend errors.
 The (coffee)script below is something we use to test the functionality, use and modify at your own risk.